Heron-Repositories/Heron/README.md

 The library requirements of Heron are:

-pyzmq
+pyzmq >= 22.x

 numpy

-dearpygui
+dearpygui = 0.6.415 (The latest 0.8.x is a release that breaks everything.
+We are working on transitioning to it).

-opencv (optional but highly reccomented unless you want to rewrite the visualisation part)
+opencv = 4.x (optional but highly reccomented unless you want to rewrite the visualisation part)

 paramikro (required if the multiple computers fuctionality is utilised)